WorldMark: A Unified Benchmark Suite for Interactive Video World Models: Experiments

-\textbf{Test Conditions.} The Image Suite comprises 50 reference images, categorized into 25 realistic and 25 stylized domains.
-For each image, we provide paired first-person and third-person views, along with 5 contextually appropriate action sequences selected by a VLM.
-We utilize Nano-Banana-2~\cite{nanobana2} for third-person image generation and Gemini-3.1-Pro~\cite{google2026gemini31} as the VLM for both automated action selection and video evaluation.
-All models receive exactly the same reference images and semantically identical action sequences via our unified action interface (\cref{sec:action_interface}).
-We evaluate on four scenario splits: First-Person Real, First-Person Stylized, Third-Person Real, and Third-Person Stylized.
+\textbf{Test Conditions.} The Image Suite provides 50 scenes, 25 photorealistic and 25 stylized, each in paired first-/third-person views, yielding 100 images issued five action sequences each, for 500 cases.
+We use Nano-Banana-2~\cite{nanobana2} for third-person view synthesis and Gemini-3.1-Pro~\cite{google2026gemini31} for action selection.
+Every model receives identical reference images and semantically identical action sequences through its own adapter.
+Results are reported on four splits: First-Person Real / Stylized and Third-Person Real / Stylized.

+\textbf{Compute.} Evaluation runs on two NVIDIA H200 GPUs.
+Scoring one model on one split (125 videos) takes about one hour for all nine metrics, excluding video generation.